 At Boston University, we look beyond our classrooms and borders as we provide you a truly global experience.
 We have the study abroad program in the country, with nearly half of BU students studying, researching, and interning on six continents.
 And on campus, you will find the 12th largest international student population in the US and a global community of professors, students, and researchers representing more than 140 countries.

 One of the best ways to enhance your education at Boston University might be spending some time studying several thousand miles away.
 Madrid?
 Shanghai?
 Venice, perhaps?

 Finding an opportunity won’t be hard, but choosing your favorite might be.
-BU is one of the premier (and one of the first) study abroad universities in the U.S. We have more than 90 programs in over 25 countries—programs in languages, liberal arts, fine arts, business, engineering and science.
+BU is one of the premier (and one of the first) study abroad universities in the U.S. We have more than 100 programs in over 25 countries—programs in languages, liberal arts, fine arts, business, engineering and science—and Open Doors has ranked us #11 on its list of campuses with the most students studying abroad.
 Our variety of study and work options is unmatched.

 Here’s a small sample of the ways you can combine intellectual adventures with practical experience:

 - Explore the stage in the London Acting Program at the London Academy of Music and Dramatic Arts for College of Fine Arts students.

 - Fulfill course requirements at the Dresden Engineering Program, designed for second-semester sophomores in engineering.

 - Uncover the diverse Ecuadorian ecosystems in the Ecuador Tropical Ecology Program for biology and environmental science majors.